Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Abstract

 \section{Abstract}

 Many successful methods to learn dynamical systems from data have recently been introduced.
-However, assuring that the inferred dynamics preserve known constraints, such as conservation laws or restrictions on the allowed system states, remains challenging.
+However, ensuring that the inferred dynamics preserve known constraints, such as conservation laws or restrictions on the allowed system states, remains challenging.
 We propose \emph{stabilized neural differential equations} (SNDEs), a method to enforce arbitrary manifold constraints for neural differential equations.
 Our approach is based on a stabilization term that, when added to the original dynamics, renders the constraint manifold provably asymptotically stable.
-Due to its simplicity, our method is compatible with all common neural ordinary differential equation (NODE) models and broadly applicable.
-In extensive empirical evaluations, we demonstrate that SNDEs outperform existing methods while extending the scope of which types of constraints can be incorporated into NODE training.
+Due to its simplicity, our method is compatible with all common neural differential equation (NDE) models and broadly applicable.
+In extensive empirical evaluations, we demonstrate that SNDEs outperform existing methods while broadening the types of constraints that can be incorporated into NDE training.